mindspore-ai/docs/docs/mindspore/source_en/migration_guide/migrator_with_tools.md

 ![](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/docs/mindspore/source_zh_cn/migration_guide/images/image10.png)

-> Note: If the comparison results are inconsistent, you can go backward to see if the gradients are consistent.
+> If the comparison results are inconsistent, you can go backward to see if the gradients are consistent.
 If the gradients are consistent, you can check if the optimizer is used correctly, and you can refer to the section on Network Layer-by-Layer Difference Check for a layer-by-layer problem delimitation and exclusion.

 ### Others